 Are you running a retail business that’s doing pretty good itself and you’re wondering if there is any way for you to expand your sales globally?
-Afraid to jump into the e-commerce scene because of your concern of online security or not understanding that element of business?
+Afraid to jump into the e-commerce scene because you were concerned about online security or not understanding that element of business?
 If you’re in the retailing business or thinking about changing to online retail, this is the best time to join and get a better understanding of how to support an e-commerce business.

-According to Entrepreneur, a large portion of people will always shop in-store, and this number will always be a lot more than the amount of people who shop online.
-Online shopping is going to grow at a very fast pace considering 56% of Gen Xers and 67% of millennials in the US being the most likely demographics to make purchases online.
+According to Entrepreneur, a large portion of people will always shop in-store, and this number will always be a lot more than the number of people who shop online.
+Online shopping is going to grow at a very fast pace considering 56% of Gen Xers and 67% of millennials in the US are the most likely demographics to make purchases online.

 It is of great insignificance that you learn about e-commerce as soon as possible because it has grown by a whopping 300% over the past years with a revenue of 700 billion dollars in the US just last year.

-Obviously brick-and-mortar setups are locked by locations, and it really depends on your products or service, this could affect your earnings in a big way.
+Brick-and-mortar setups are locked by locations, and it depends on your products or service, this could affect your earnings in a big way.
 You might think that staying local would be the best idea but expanding your business globally could give you a chance to enter different dimensions of your business.

-For example, if your business is only based on services only, you might want to pair it with local offerings with products that people could purchase it online from you, like a hairdresser that offers a special accessory.
-With this you can also go into the travelling and tourism markets in a smooth way if you move into online retail and e-commerce.
+For example, if your business is only based on services only, you might want to pair it with local offerings with products that people could purchase online from you, like a hairdresser that offers a special accessory.
+With this, you can also go into the travelling and tourism markets smoothly if you move into online retail and e-commerce.